daguenther/class/Workplace & Apprenticeship 10/syllabus.md

 On my first quiz I got 1 out of 3 on the Pythagorean theorem, but did well on the other questions.
 The next quiz was the opposite, I did well on the Pythagorean theorem, but didn't do so well on the others.
 In this case, the highest grade will be taken from each section of the 2 quizzes, to give the student the highest possible grade.

+### Preparing for Quizzes

-## Project
+## Projects

 Projects are meant to be real life applications for using math.
-Each project will be in the form of a question:
+Each project will be in the form of a question

-**How many baseballs would fit in a baseball diamond?**

-**Juding from your current income and expenses, how long before you reach 1 million dollars?**

 It is then your task to find the answer.
 Initially I will give you a lot of direction, but as the semester continues you will need to provide your own direction in order to complete these projects.

+### Example
+How many baseballs would fit in a baseball diamond?

+Judging from your current income and expenses, how long before you reach 1 million dollars?

-### Grades
+### Grade

 Mark | Translation
 -----|-----